“Healing should never require hiding."

 Strength-First Goal-Setting: Hyperfocus becomes a lever, not a liability.
 We co-design “deep work sprints,” sensory-safe recovery rituals, and executive-function scaffolds that honour your capacity for systems thinking and rapid synthesis.

 Mask Relief Experiments: Guided by the question, “What do I genuinely need beneath the next achievement?”
-We test low-risk authenticity moments,camera-off meetings, movement-friendly work setups, and info-dump Fridays so you can feel the difference between productive stretch and harmful strain.
+We test low-risk authenticity moments, camera-off meetings, movement-friendly work setups, and info-dump Fridays so you can feel the difference between productive stretch and harmful strain.

 Because many gifted, high-masking adults also juggle leadership roles or graduate programs, we build agile treatment plans: weekly, bi-weekly, or “as-needed intensives” that fit board-meeting calendars and thesis defences.
 Homework is optional, bite-sized, and delivered via secure messaging so you can integrate insights on the fly.

 The bottom line is that at Becoming Yourself Counselling, you don’t have to compress your brilliance to fit the hour.
-We expand the hour to fit your brilliance—and teach your nervous system that rest, too, is a form of mastery.

 “You do not have to become someone new; you only need to remember who you are.”